ZjzMisaka/Pi18n/README.md

 ### Properties

 - Instance : Get instance of ResourceManager
-- CurrentCulture : Get current CultureInfo instance
+- CurrentCulture : Get or set current CultureInfo instance
 - CultureInfoList : Get list of CultureInfo instance
 - CultureCodeList : Get list of culture code (like "en-US")
 - CultureNameList : Get list of culture name (like "English (United States)")

 ### Functions

-- SetUp : Sets up the ResourceManager with the appropriate resource path and naming convention.
+- `void SetUp(string path, string format)` : Sets up the ResourceManager with the appropriate resource path and naming convention.
+- `bool SetLanguage(CultureInfo cultureInfo)` : Sets or switches the current language by CultureInfo object.
-- SetLanguage : Sets or switches the current language by culture code.
+- `bool SetLanguage(string cultureCode)` : Sets or switches the current language by culture code.

 ### Events